scalabli/quo/README.rst

 -----------

-If you have any suggestions, bug reports, or annoyances please report them to our issue tracker at https://github.com/robinhood/faust/issues/
+If you have any suggestions, bug reports, or annoyances please report them to our issue tracker at https://github.com/secretum-inc/quo/issues/

 .. _license:

 License
 =======

-This software is licensed under the `New BSD License`.
+This software is licensed under the `MIT License`.
 See the ``LICENSE`` file in the top distribution directory for the full license text.

 .. # vim: syntax=rst expandtab tabstop=4 shiftwidth=4 shiftround